Joseph Oyugi Magwanga

 He was involved in a traffic accident in January 2010 in Chepsir, near Kericho, on the way to his home village Wasweta.
 His wife Judith Atieno died in the accident.

-He is the current Deputy Governor for Homabay county following their successful election in 2022 together with Governor Gladys Wanga.
+He served as the Deputy Governor for Homabay county following their successful election in 2022 together with Governor Gladys Wanga until his resignation from the post on 26 February 2026.